tim8557/FPGA__ESP8266_Car_Control/README.md

 ## Use FPGA to control the motor
 The pictire is the time sequence and state machine of FPGA.
 The sync_d0, sync_d1 and sync_d2<br>
 are the signals from ESP8266.
-We use this three signal to make the motor action.
+We use this three signals to make the motor action.
 For example, if the control<br>
-signal is 3'b001, the motor will be acclerate.
+signal is 3'b001, the motor will be acclerated.
 There are seven states in our project.<br>

 the rotation speed of motor.